Configuring External Authentication using Microsoft Active Directory / LDAP¶

 Authentication.
 This page is the so called “Web-Login-Panel” and will

-be displayed to the user in the TeamDrive Client.
+be displayed to the user in the TeamDrive client.

-VERIFY_AUTH_TOKEN_URL to the Authentication Service’s token
+VERIFY_AUTH_TOKEN_URL to the Auth Server’s token verification URL,

-Now the TeamDrive Client needs to be informed to use external Authentication
+Now the TeamDrive Client needs to be informed to use external authentication

 CLIENT/PRE_LOGIN_SETTINGS as follows: